Fumbling Word Vomit

 What’s really frustrating is when I’m having a discussion about a certain subject that I’m highly knowledgeable about.
 I have all the correct information in my head; it all makes sense to me.
 But voicing it at times makes it look like I have absolutely NO idea of what I’m talking about.
 So, those people that don’t know my MS struggles think I’m a wannabe know-it-all when really I’m just having some MS issues.

-Anger and frustration from the cog-fog
+Anger and frustration from MS cognitive fog

 There have been times when I’ve had explosive fumbling word vomit, then proceeded to curse up a storm directly after, out loud, because of my frustration.
 Again, those that don’t know the cognitive issues that I struggle with probably think that I’m a wannabe with anger issues.
 Dealing with cog-fog is beyond frustrating and so upsetting.